ibm-cloud-docs/hlf-support/index.md

 ## Step two: Grant console access to other users
 {: #get-started-console-ocp-step-four-add-console-admin}

 After the platform is deployed, the console administrator can log in to the console with the email address and password that was provided during console deployment.
 The password that was provided becomes the default password of the console, and is used by all new users to log in to the console for the first time.
-The administrator can then add new users to the console, allowing others to log in and start working with {{site.data.keyword.blockchainfull_notm}} nodes.
+The administrator can then add new users to the console, allowing others to log in and start working with {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric nodes.
 The administrator can also set a new default password.
 To learn more, see [Managing users from the console](/docs/hlf-support?topic=hlf-support-console-icp-manage#console-icp-manage-users).

 ## Step three: Use the console to create your components
 {: #get-started-console-ocp-build-network}

-After you deploy the console, you can use it to create, operate, and govern {{site.data.keyword.blockchainfull_notm}} components on your Kubernetes cluster.
+After you deploy the console, you can use it to create, operate, and govern {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components on your Kubernetes cluster.
 To get started with building a blockchain network by using the management console, go to the [Build a network tutorial](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-build-network#ibm-hlfsupport-console-build-network).

 ## Step four: Connect networks across clouds
 {: #get-started-console-ocp-import-nodes}